v6d-io/v6d/docs/tutorials/data-processing/using-objects-python.rst

 2. The hierarchical metadata, which is shared across the entire Vineyard cluster

 Specifically, a ``Blob`` represents the unit where the data payload resides within a Vineyard instance.
-A blob object holds a segment of memory in the bulk storage of the Vineyard instance, allowing users to save their local buffer into a blob and later retrieve the blob in another process using a zero-copy approach through memory mapping.
+A blob object holds a segment of memory in the bulk store of the Vineyard instance, allowing users to save their local buffer into a blob and later retrieve the blob in another process using a zero-copy approach through memory mapping.